Philliec459/Create-Thin-Section-Image-Labels-for-Semantic-Segmentation-Training/README.md

 Per the advice of Divam Gupta we are scaling our label images from 0 to n_classes to create the 5 labels that represent the various segments in our Thin Section images.
 We use the python program "review_images_Create_Labels_n_classes.py" to create these labels scaled from 0 to n_classes.
-These are the type of labeled images that will were used as the annotated labels for our image segmentation training.
+These are the type of labeled images that were used for the annotated labels for our image segmentation training data.

 ![Image](LabelThinSection.png)

 The histogram verifies that we have 5 labels in our saved label images.

-There is another python program that should be driven from the xterm command line "python interactive_plot.py" as the command.
+There is another python program that should be driven from the xterm command line using "python interactive_plot.py" as the command.

 This program will create an interactive display of the 3.png image to display the pixel values of the labeled image.
-This tool can be used to optimize the label cutoffs used in thresholding of the different labeled segments and make sure that these segments are well understood.
+This tool can be used to confirm, optimize the label cutoffs used in segmental thresholding and ensure that these segment values are well understood.

 ![Image](Interactive.png)